evgenyneu/js-evaluator-for-android/README.md

 jsEvaluator.destroy();
 ```

+## Accessing the WebView

-One can also get the instance to the web view used by the JsEvaluator.
+Here is how to get the instance to the web view used by the JsEvaluator.

 ```Java
 WebView webView = jsEvaluator.getWebView();
 ```

 ## Known limitations